connext/documentation/docs/developers/guides/sdk-guides.md

 };

 // Approve the asset transfer.
-This is necessary because funds will first be sent to the Connext contract before being bridged. const approveTxReq = await nxtpSdkBase.approveIfNeeded( xcallParams.origin, xcallParams.asset, xcallParams.amount
+This is necessary because funds will first be sent to the Connext contract before being bridged. const approveTxReq = await sdkBase.approveIfNeeded( xcallParams.origin, xcallParams.asset, xcallParams.amount